Joeccp/verySimplePoint/README.md

 ## Why this module?

 Because this module is very ***Simple*** and ***Easy to use***!

 This module is just for <u>reducing the time used to create a new class</u> when you only need points for some simple use.
 Not to replace the existence of other large modules/packages.
-This module is *not* perfect, but it will be there when you need it.
+This module is **not** perfect, but it will be there when you need it.

+## Why NOT this module?

+Because the X and Y Coordinate can only be integers (+ve/0/-ve).
+No float, then no floating point trouble(ﾟ∀ﾟ).

 ## What can I do with this module?